'He was Southend': Tributes paid to slain British lawmaker

 “And if you come to somewhere which is in the locality like Belfairs, as opposed to some ivory tower somewhere, people are more likely to feel easier, freer and more likely to open up to him,” he added.

-At the meetings, the topics raised by constituents can range from national matters such as the government’s handling of the coronavirus pandemic to more mundane issues such as requests for speed bumps on busy roads or a dispute over a neighbor’s fence.
+At the meetings, topics raised can range from national matters such as the government’s handling of the coronavirus pandemic to more mundane issues such as requests for speed bumps on busy roads or a dispute over a neighbor’s fence.

 “I feel as if I have lost a family member.
 I feel that he was the family of Southend, he was the leader of Southend,” resident Erica Keane, 69, said.
 “And he was everywhere!
 He was at the football pitches, he was in the choirs, he was in the pubs, he was everywhere and he was Southend.”

 Amess was clearly a popular lawmaker, winning 10 out of 10 elections since he was first elected to parliament in 1983.
-Though he never served as a government minister during his long career and had a reputation of being a social conservative on issues such as capital punishment and abortion, he was considered a fixer in Parliament, a lawmaker able to forge alliances across the political divide.
+Though he never served as a government minister and had a reputation of being a social conservative on issues such as capital punishment and abortion, he was considered a fixer, a lawmaker able to forge alliances across the political divide.

 Friday’s killing has renewed concern about the risks politicians run as they go about their work representing voters.
 British politicians generally are not given police protection when they meet with their constituents — unlike the high-security measures that are in place in Parliament.